Dedekind Zeta motives for totally real fields: Introduction

-Firstly, in 1986, Zagier obtained a formula for the value $\zeta_K(2)$, where $K$ is any number field, as a linear combination of products of values of the dilogarithm function at algebraic points \cite{Z}, giving a spectacular generalization of Dirichlet's class number formula.
+This paper was motivated by a desire to reconcile two important and complementary results due to Zagier and Goncharov.
+Firstly, in 1986, Zagier obtained a formula for the value $\zeta_K(2)$, where $K$ is any number field, as a linear combination of products of values of the dilogarithm function at algebraic points \cite{Z}.
 The idea is to compute the volume of an arithmetic hyperbolic manifold in two different ways.
-Suppose that $K$ is quadratic imaginary, and let $\Gamma$ be a torsion-free subgroup of finite index of the Bianchi group $\PSL_2(\Or_K)$.
+Suppose that $K$ is quadratic imaginary, and let $\Gamma$ be a torsion-free subgroup of finite index of the Bianchi group $\PSL_2(\Or_K)$, where $\Or_K$ is the ring of integers of $K$.
 Then $\Gamma$ acts on hyperbolic 3-space $\Hyp^3$, and a classical theorem due to Humbert states that

-where $d$ is the discriminant of $K$, and $n$ is the index of $\Gamma$ in $\PSL_2(\Or_K)$.
-On the other hand, a hyperbolic manifold can be triangulated using geodesic simplices, whose volume, by a calculation originally due to Milnor, can be expressed in terms of the Bloch-Wigner dilogarithm function
+where $d$ is the discriminant of $K$, and $r$ is the index of $\Gamma$ in $\PSL_2(\Or_K)$.
+On the other hand, such a hyperbolic 3-manifold can be triangulated using geodesic simplices, whose volume, by a calculation originally due to Milnor, can be expressed in terms of the Bloch-Wigner dilogarithm function

-The volume of $\Hyp^3/\Gamma$ can therefore also be expressed as a sum of values of dilogarithms.
-Equating the two volume calculations yields Zagier's formula.
-This in turn motivated his conjectures relating polylogarithms to special values of zeta and $L$-functions \cite{ZG}.
-In the original paper \cite{Z}, he also obtained a formula for $\zeta_K(2)$ for any number field by considering groups acting on products of hyperbolic 3-space.
-However, one problem is that the dilogarithms are evaluated over some finite extension of $K$, rather than $K$ itself.
-Another problem is that it is far from clear how one could prove that the sums of products of dilogarithms are in fact a determinant, as should be the case.
+The volume of $\Hyp^3/\Gamma$ is therefore an integer linear combination of $D(z)$ with algebraic arguments.
+Equating the two volume calculations yields Zagier's formula for $\zeta_K(2)$, which in turn motivated his conjectures relating polylogarithms to special values of zeta and $L$-functions \cite{ZG}.
+He also obtained a formula for $\zeta_K(2)$ for any number field by considering groups acting on products of hyperbolic 3-space in \cite{Z}.
+However, this geometric argument is insufficient to prove the final form of Zagier's conjecture for two reasons: one is that the dilogarithms are evaluated over some finite extension of $K$, rather than $K$ itself, and secondly there is no way to prove that the sums of products of dilogarithms are a determinant, as the conjecture demands.

-The results of Zagier were subsequently reinterpreted in terms of algebraic K-theory by a large number of authors, which we will not attempt to list here.
-Essentially, the gluing equations between simplices imply that an (ideal) triangulation of a hyperbolic manifold defines an element in the $K$-theory group $K_3(\overline{\Q})\otimes \Q$, via the so-called Bloch group.
-The dilogarithm can be interpreted as the regulator map.
-Some of these ideas are surveyed in \cite{Bl,ZG,NY}.
-The connection with the theory of mixed Tate motives emerged in the papers \cite{BD,BGSV}.
+Zagier's results were subsequently reinterpreted in terms of algebraic K-theory by many authors.
+See, for example, \cite{Bl,ZG,NY, NZ,Th} and the references therein.
+Essentially, the set of simplices in a triangulation of $\Hyp^3/\Gamma$ gives a well-defined element in the Bloch group $B(\overline{\Q})$ via their gluing equations, and in turn defines an element in the $K$-theory group $K_3(\overline{\Q})\otimes \Q$.
+The dilogarithm can be interpreted as (an explicit multiple of) the Borel regulator map \cite{Bu}.